 While I am available to anyone who would like to explore whether I would be a suitable spiritual director for them, I am particularly interested in working with people who have a desire to reflect upon the transition or loss they have experienced in their life, whether that be a sense of a loss (or change) of faith, hope or direction, the impact of a physical death in one’s life, the loss of good health or any other experience of meaningful and impactful transition that has resulted in new questions emerging.
 As my experience is grounded in Christian spirituality from a ‘progressive’ point of view I am most comfortable working with people coming from a Roman Catholic, Anglican or mainline Protestant background, whether they are currently attending a church or are on a ‘sabbatical’ from organized religion.”

-Sarah’s current rate is $60-80 per session and sees people at Queen’s House Retreat and Renewal Centre, or by using audiovideo: Zoom, Skype, FaceTime or Messenger.
+Sarah’s current rate is $60-80 per session and usually sees people in person at Queen’s House Retreat and Renewal Centre, or by using Zoom, Skype, FaceTime or Messenger.
 In this time of COVID-19 physical distancing, all appointments are now online using the above platforms.

 At the top right hand corner of this page is an online bookings calendar.
 Please use this calendar to book an appointment with Sarah.
 You need to change or confirm your time zone before you see those dates/times available - they are in bold.
 With this technology you are able to book, change or cancel your appointment with Sarah at your convenience.
 If you see a particular day that works best for you but the time needs to be altered please text Sarah to see if this is possible: 306-717-3707.
 Working from home is giving all of us more flexibility these days!
 Please contact Sarah if you are encountering any difficulties in navigating this online calendar.
 Thank you!